 Getting help and support for psychosis

-You should also see your GP.
-They may offer to refer you to Child and Adolescent Mental Health Services (CAMHS), an expert or a psychiatrist who can help.
+They might refer you to Child and Adolescent Mental Health Services (CAMHS), an expert, or a psychiatrist who can help.

-We asked some young people who have experienced psychosis what advice they would give someone going through it.
+We spoke to some young people who’ve experienced psychosis for their tips and advice.
 Here's what they said.

 Treating psychosis

-Psychosis is usually treated using medications called antipsychotics or neuroleptics.
+Psychosis is usually treated with medications called antipsychotics or neuroleptics.

-If you have been diagnosed with schizophrenia or bipolar disorder, your treatment will depend on your needs.
+If you have been diagnosed with schizophrenia or bipolar disorder, your treatment might change dependent on what you need.

 Find out more about medication